Geometer1729/hsh/README.md

   * Call to haskell
   * implement extract and forward
   * Configurable Prompt ideally parsed from Env variable
-  * ~ expansion in more contexts
   * variable expansion
   * command expansion ie $( echo hi ) in bash
   * better error messages
   * " and \\ support to allow literal strings arguments with spaces etc
-  * ctrl-c often crashes the shell
-  * making hsh my primary shell somehow breaks some but not all of the run commands on my status bar
   * Pipe stdout stderr seperately

 Installation